 - Turn your work area away from a light source.

 - Many monitors are designed to be anti-glare, but it’s also possible to attach an anti-glare screen to your existing monitor.

-- Glasses wearers can use lenses with an anti-reflective coating, which helps to reduce glare
+- Glasses wearers can use lenses with an anti-reflective or blue protective coating, which helps to reduce glare.

 Photo by Fabian Grohs on Unsplash